-- Exams: You must complete the midterm and final exams yourself, without any external help or communication. - Written assignments: Your written assignments, including discussion posts, should be your own original work. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
+- Exams: You must complete the midterm and final exams yourself, without any external help or communication. - Homework assignments: You are expected to produce original and independent work for homework assignments.
+Although students are often encouraged to work together on homework assignments, all students must submit their own written work in their own words.
+Note that allowing others to copy your work is considered academic misconduct.
+Academic misconduct will not be tolerated and will be dealt with procedurally in accordance with University Rule 3335-31-02.
+(This policy can be found at http://oaa.osu.edu/coam.html.) - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
 If you want to build on past research or revisit a topic you have explored in previous courses, please discuss the situation with me.

 - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was. - Collaboration and informal peer-review: The course will include opportunities for formal collaboration with your classmates.
-While study groups are encouraged, remember that comparing answers on a quiz or assignment is not permitted.
+While study groups are encouraged, remember that comparing answers on an assignment is not permitted.
 If you're unsure about a particular situation, please feel free just to ask ahead of time.